mlsecops-fm/field-manual/docs/website/index.md

-# MLSecOps Field Manual
+# MLSecOps Field Manual™

 A living, open, practical contribution to the AI security community.

-The **MLSecOps Field Manual** is a long-term project to build a public, reproducible library of small MLSecOps modules grounded in real experiments.
+The **MLSecOps Field Manual™** is a long-term project to build a public, reproducible library of small MLSecOps modules grounded in real experiments.

 ---